vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/HighAvailability/kubernetes_ha.rst

 High Availability (HA) for the Kubernetes cluster
 ======================================================

 Omnia deploys a highly available Kubernetes cluster using the Kubespray container image from the Dell registry.
-This container contains the Kubespray Ansible playbooks, which are used to deploy Kubernetes (k8s) clusters.
+This container contains the Kubespray ansible playbooks, which are used to deploy Kubernetes (k8s) clusters.
 Kubespray is an open-source tool designed for simplicity and flexibility, ensuring efficient and correct setup of Kubernetes clusters.

 Omnia achieves Kubernetes High Availability (HA) by configuring an internal load balancer called `kube-vip <https://kube-vip.io/>`_.
 Kube-vip is a tool that enables the use of a Virtual IP (VIP) in Kubernetes clusters to support high availability (HA), particularly for services and load balancer setups.
 In `AddressResolutionProtocol (ARP) <https://wiki.wireshark.org/AddressResolutionProtocol>`_ mode, kube-vip allows Kubernetes cluster nodes to manage traffic routing directly, removing the need for external load balancers and ensuring seamless service availability.

+For more information on Kubernetes HA using Kubespray, `click here <https://github.com/kubernetes-sigs/kubespray/blob/master/docs/operations/ha-mode.md>`_.

 .. note:: A minimum of 3 provisioned nodes are required to set up Kubernetes HA.